hyankov/robot_car/docs/README.md

 - Ultrasonic sensor HC-SR04 (to detect and avoid obstacles)

 ## Others
-- [Spacers/standoffs](https://www.amazon.com/gp/product/B073ZC6PB9), to be able to put the components on to the chassis
+- [Standoffs](https://www.amazon.com/gp/product/B073ZC6PB9), to be able to put the components on to the chassis

-## TODO:
-Sensors and parts to be added at a later stage:
-- Servo (to rotate Ultrasonic sensor)
-- Bluetooth (to receive control over bluetooth phone joystick) or IR (take commands from remote control)
-- Headlights and rear lights
-- Photoresistor (to turn on/off LED headlights)
-- Screen to show misc information

 # Wiring
 ## 4WD, 1 Bridge